Jantwi23/Jenkins-Repo/README.md

 - Dockerfile configurations
 - Deployment strategies

-Refer to the [Customization Guide]([docs/customization.md](https://www.jenkins.io/doc/book/pipeline/)) for detailed instructions on adapting the pipeline to your needs.
+Refer to the [Jenkins Documentation]([docs/customization.md](https://www.jenkins.io/doc/book/pipeline/)) for detailed instructions on adapting the pipeline to your needs.